 - 1. The Diplomate has been an active member of the ACVIM for 25 years or more OR has reached the age of 65. - 2.
 The Diplomate has retired from employment in which their ACVIM credentials are a requirement for their employment.
-Income generation resulting from activities associated with their ACVIM credentials through activities such as part-time consulting, teaching, writing, or continuing education is acceptable as long as the total income generated annually does not exceed the exempt amount for receiving full US Social Security retirement income for those below normal retirement age (prior to the year of retirement).
-The following benefits and restrictions apply to a retired Diplomate.
+Income from professional activities that require ACVIM credentials, such as part-time consulting, teaching, writing, or continuing education is acceptable provided that the total annual income from these activities does not exceed the exempt amount for receiving full US Social Security retirement income for those below normal retirement age (prior to the year of retirement).
+The following benefits and restrictions apply to a retired Diplomate. - a.
+Annual membership dues are waived

-- a.
-Annual membership dues are waived - b.
+- b.
 May not be a voting member of committees or run for office - c.
 May not serve as a Resident Advisor or Supervising Diplomate in a residency program.